Merit-Based Financial Assistance

 Several states have reciprocal agreements with the State of Maryland.
 Students who are residents of these states may receive funds for study in eligible post-secondary institutions in Maryland.
 Interested students should contact their state scholarship agencies for information.

-A broad range of scholarships is available from private sources.
+A broad range of scholarships are available from private sources.
 Usually, these awards are not as well publicized as state and university programs.
 Therefore, students should conduct a scholarship search to locate such sources.
 The University of Maryland offers access to several services to students to aid them in their searches.
-Access our website to use these services.
+Review the Helpful Links page of the Office of Student Financial Aid website for more information on these resources.

 University of Maryland Departmental Scholarships